Concord New Energy: Trade business

-Hong Kong Pharmaceutical

 It was reported that Heilongjiang Economic Development Corp. (黑龍江經濟開發集團公司) acquired the controlling stake of the listed company in 1996[sic].
 The Hong Kong stock exchange also publicly criticised the listed company and former managers for failing to disclose the sale of the company in time.
 According to South China Morning Post, Victory Hunter Holdings, an investment vehicle owned by Yau Wai-ming (邱伟铭 (Qiū Wěimíng)) of Heilongjiang provincial government[sic], acquired 33% stake of the listed company from International Tak Cheung Holdings, the former significant owner of the listed company in July 1997.
 According to a press release, Yau transferred the stake of Victory Hunter Holdings to Hong Tau Investment in 1999 for HK$1.
 2 directors of the listed company, Sun Hiu-lu[sic] (孙晓路 (孫曉路, Sūn Xiǎolù)) and Chu Kwan[sic] (朱均 (Zhū Jūn)), via Welcome Success Worldwide Limited, owned 51% stake of Hong Tau, however, themselves did not have "a casting vote or control of Welcome Success Worldwide".
 The remaining 49% stake of Hong Tau were owned by Heilongjiang Economic Development (which was later renamed to Heilongjiang China United Co., Ltd.; 黑龍江中盟集團有限公司) and another government-owned company Heilongjian International Trust Investment Corporation.
 According to the last publication before 2004 suspension, as at 30 September 2003, Hong Tau still owned a majority stake (67.2%) of the listed company It was reported that Sun acquired the aforementioned stake from Yau in 1999, also caused a price fluctuation of the shares of the listed company.

 The listed company was renamed to Hong Kong Pharmaceutical Holdings Limited in 2000.
-The listed company acquired several Mainland China based businesses.

 However, the poor management under new owner(s), had caused the listed company in the brink of liquidation in 2004.

 In 2005, Johnson Ko Chun-shun (高振順 (Gou1 Zan3 Seon6)) acquired the controlling stake (85.2%) of the listed company from the liquidator.
 The listed company also sold two Mainland-incorporated subsidiaries to the bond holders.
 The listed company also said to be refocus on Nam Pak Hong trading business, despite the division was sold to Ko in 2009.
 Johnson Ko was the chairman of the company from 2006 until 2009, which his position was changed to vice-chairman in June 2009.
 After a reverse IPO in 2007, Johnson Ko was still one of the major shareholders of the company until 2015.
 In May 2015, he sold most of his shareholding (held via a company he owned: Gain Alpha) of Concord New Energy, which was decreased from 22.36% to 2.24% of the share capital.
 Johnson Ko and his daughter Samantha Ko Wing-yan were resigned as directors of the company in June 2015.

 In December 2006, the listed company was resumed from trading after more than 2 years of suspension.
 The closing price was HK$0.47 per share, or a decrease of HK$1.47 in magnitude.